 This tag is based on the Progress Pride Flag (shown in the post header) and the meanings of different rose colors (as compiled from multiple sources), because why not?

-Because we’re here and we’re queer.
-Fellow demis, you’re not alone 💕
+Because this one’s for my fellow demis: we’re here and we’re queer.
+Our stories matter. 💕

 Happy Pride Month, please enjoy some bi/pan recs from your friendly neighborhood [demi]bisexual bookwyrm.